-Three young children, 4-year-old twins and a 1-year-old girl, died during the fire as a result of inhaling toxic smoke, chemicals and .
+Three young children, 4-year-old twins and a 1-year-old girl, died during the fire as a result of inhaling toxic smoke, chemicals and carbon monoxide.
 The claim was brought against Walter Kidde and United Technologies Corporation, among others, as a result of an ionization smoke detector in the house failing to alarm.
 Unfortunately, most homeowners don’t know about the problem.

 Smoke detector manufacturers have known for more than 30 years that a standalone ionization smoke detector is not adequate to protect a home involving a slow-growth or slow-smoldering fire.
 Proper testing reveals that ionization smoke detectors do not even detect smoke.
 They detect submicron particles, which may not be produced in large enough quantity to activate an ionization.